 - Shek Sau and Rebecca?
 Honestly?
 Have they ever paired up in the past before?
 I’m just wondering since I did not watch every single TVB series.
 Kind of strange to take in at first yet I guess it’s not too bad because they do match to some extent that did not make it too odd in here.

 ODD TO DEATH:

 - Wong Hei and Linda!!!
 What?
 Okay, I’m not picking on his age.
 Or hers.
 I do like older man and younger woman pairing to some extent.
-And I often leave the option open since some of the collaboration have surprised me in the past.
+And I often leave the option open since some of the collaborations have surprised me in the past.
 But I find it really odd with this two together.
-I rather they not include the romance part between these two.
+I rather they (the scriptwriters) not include the romance part between these two.
 But I guess it’s always typical TVB to romanticize everything.